sophiebatten123/Tutoring-Hub/README.md

 ## MoSCow Method

 Throughout my project I frequently used the project board on GitHub ensuring I carefully followed the MoSCow method.
+The action points within the project were generated using a template user story ensuring that the reason for the action was justified.
+This process helped me to decide upon the crucial elements for the website.

 To ensure that the ideas I had for my project were realistic in the timeframe given it was important to:
-- Ensure the 'Must Have' elements never exceeded 60% of the assigned tasks.
+- Ensure the 'Must Have' elements never exceeded 60% of the assigned tasks, these tasks were 52% of the action points.
 - Regularly update the project board and reflect upon each iteration.
 - Refer to the project board regularly to keep focussed throughout the project.

 Using the MoSCow technique was extremely useful and helped me to accomplish more during my project.
+Although I wasn't able to accomplish all of the action points, this method allowed me to organise the structure of the website and ensure that vital aspects were accomplished.

 Below is a screenshot of the Agile Planning environment that I used throughout my project:

 ![Agile-Planning](static/images/agile.png)